gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 You can see this with the command
 `echo Q | openssl s_client -msg openssl.org:443 | grep TLS`.

+## Cryptographic Hash Functions (CHFs)

+enable data integrity checks and digital signatures.
+These one-way functions make it hard to find the input from the output (pre-image attack).
+The effort to find the input grows exponentially with the length of the hash value.
+It is statistically much more probable to find an input that results in the same output (birthday attack), which halves the effective hash size.
+Doubling the hash size restores the security level.

 # Quantum Cryptanalysis

 The classic cryptographic algorithms that we rely on today are affected by